JD Edwards licensing works as follows:

 JD Edwards On-Premise Licensing Basics

-JD Edwards EnterpriseOne (on-premise) is typically sold as a perpetual license โ a one-time fee per user or metric granting indefinite usage rights.
-After licensing, customers pay annual support fees (about 22% of the license price) for updates and support.
+JD Edwards EnterpriseOne (on-premise) is typically sold as a perpetual license – a one-time fee per user or metric granting indefinite usage rights.

 For example, a module costing $100,000 in licenses would incur roughly $22,000 per year in support.
 Oracle also offers term licenses (time-limited usage for ~20% of the annual perpetual cost).
-Still, most enterprises choose perpetual licenses with ongoing support to run on-premise JD Edwards systems long-term.

 In on-prem deployments, you license JD Edwards by counting users and/or business metrics rather than server CPUs.
-Everyone accessing JD Edwards needs a license under one of Oracleโs defined metrics.
+Everyone accessing JD Edwards needs a license under one of Oracle’s defined metrics.

 Common JD Edwards license types include Application User (named user), Concurrent User (legacy), Custom Application Suite (CAS), and Enterprise metrics (company-wide measures).
-Understanding these models is crucial before negotiating your contract, since each model affects cost, flexibility, and compliance tracking differently.

 Below, we discuss the major JD Edwards license models and their implications.